Growth or Stagnation? That is the Question

 - Prioritize concepts to determine which ones to resource

-To be successful, a comprehensive, well-defined, continuous process is needed.
 The starting point is an innovation or new product defined, so that proper customer needs can be captured and met.
-You need to build concepts that are consistent with your organization’s strategy.
+Build concepts that are consistent with your organization’s strategy.
 The design, management, and implementation of your innovation process should be based upon the needs and wants of your key markets.
 A multi-functional team approach increases the likelihood of your success and accelerates your time to commercialization.
 The output of this market-driven approach is a portfolio of business-attractive projects ready for development and commercial launch preparation.